wso2/docs-is/en/identity-server/next/docs/deploy/security/enable-hsts.md

 </filter>
 ```

----

 ## Enable for web applications

-Similar to the WSO2 Identity Server Management Console, check whether `HttpHeaderSecurityFilter` stored in the `<IS_HOME>/repository/deployment/server/webapps/` directory is available in the `web.xml` file of that particular web application.
+Similar to the WSO2 Identity Server Console, check whether the `HttpHeaderSecurityFilter` stored in the `<IS_HOME>/repository/deployment/server/webapps/` directory is available in the `web.xml` file of that particular web application.
 If the filter is available, enable HSTS as shown below.

 ```
 <filter>